DRBench: A Realistic Benchmark for Enterprise Deep Research: Agent

 \textbf{Research Loop with Adaptive Action Planning (AAP). } The system iterates through (1) tool selection and execution based on action priorities, (2) content processing and storage in a vector store, (3) adaptive action generation to cover research gaps, and (4) iteration findings storage for traceability and assessment.

 \textbf{Report Writing. } The report writing subsystem queries the vector store to synthesize the research findings and relevant retrieved content.
 This component generates a comprehensive report and uses its own citation tracking system to ensure proper attribution of claims.
+For our evaluation, we use the structured report format, a list of insights with their citations, rather than a free-form narrative response (raw report).